abbreviatedman/react-full-stack-database/readme.md

 To make this work, we need to import this file and run the function where our server does it's listening to requests

-16. On `index.js`, import this file:
+16. In `index.js`, import this file:

 ```js
 const connectToMongoDB = require("./db/mongodb");